ianthropos88/awscloud_web_app_Ch.2/README.md

 # **3 Tier Web Architecture, which inspires high levels of scalability and performance with AWS Cloud.** :computer: #

-The following article provides a look at the classic 3 Tier Web Application architecture and how it can leverage the AWS Cloud computing infrastructure.
+The following article provides a look at the classic 3 Tier Web Application architecture and how it can leverage the AWS Cloud computing infrastructure. **[Chapter 2]**

 The multi-tier application (three-tier, n-tier, and so forth.) has been a cornerstone architecture pattern for decades, and remains a popular pattern for user-facing applications.
 Although the language used to describe a multi-tier architecture varies, a multi-tier application generally consists of the following components: